FuriouZz/blog/content/posts/2024-01-02/index.md

 export default site;
 ```

-As explained before we can directly import lume with `import lume from "lume/mod.ts"` instead of writing the entire url thanks to `imports` field.
+As explained before we can directly import Lume with `import lume from "lume/mod.ts"` and Simple Blog theme with `import blog from "blog/mod.ts"` instead of writing the entire url thanks to `imports` field.

 OK!
 Open your terminal in your `my-awesome-blog` directory, then run:
 ```bash